 Nonprofit organizations usually choose a .org domain extension so that potential visitors understand the site will provide free information and resources, like a public library or Wikipedia.org.
 A .org site can also signal to a user that the website serves its visitors without profit.

 If Your Domain Name and Extension Aren’t Available

 Since the majority of websites use the more common domain extensions, there’s a chance that the name you want is no longer available.
 In this case, you might be tempted to register with a different extension.
 Still, you should first consider if there’s a way to modify the name of the website.
 For example, if the name of your organization is Helping Kids, and the domain Helpingkids.org is not available, I wouldn’t run to try and register the .com or .net versions.
-You’re better off going with helping-kids.org, or helpingkidstoday.org.
+You’re better off going with helping-kids.org or helpingkidstoday.org.
 With a little creativity, you’ll figure out a way to make it work.

 People are forgiving when the brand name and domain do not exactly match.
-On the other hand, if you’re a nonprofit with a .com extension, or a legitimate company with a .org extension, your credibility will probably come into question.
-If possible, it’s a good idea to select and purchase your domain name when deciding the name of your business or organization so you can be sure to choose name that has an available domain.
+On the other hand, if you’re a nonprofit with a .com extension or a legitimate company with a .org extension, your credibility will probably come into question.
+If possible, it’s a good idea to select and purchase your domain name when deciding the name of your business or organization so you can be sure to choose a name that has an available domain.

 Marketing & SEO

 From a marketing perspective, a .com website extension can have some advantages.
 First, a .com is the most popular and most trusted by consumers.

 Users expect most sites to be a .com, and when they’re not, it can draw unnecessary attention away from your message and cause people to doubt your business’s legitimacy.
 Websites using other domain name extensions like .biz, for example, are viewed as low-quality by comparison.